brittnwestSAP/developer.concur.com/src/api-reference/locate/userLocations.markdown

 ### Source partner

 This information will be provided to you along with your client ID and secret.
+Please see the [Prerequisites](#prerequisites) to obtain this information.

 Property Name|Values/Length|Type|Description
 ---|---|---|---